Party horn

-Modern variations have a plastic mouthpiece to prevent swift degradation from the moisture of the mouth.
+The party horn became a popular party favor in the early 1900s.
+Modern variations have a plastic mouthpiece to prevent damage to the paper from moisture of the mouth.
 The paper tube often contains a coiled metal or plastic strip that rapidly retracts the horn after it is blown.
 Others have a brightly coloured feather attached to the end which vibrates in the outgoing airflow.
 Party horns are often sold in multi-packs for parties and other celebratory events.